 This is an answer to the question that has been asked.
 However, I must go on to assert that the church through pastoral teaching will want to affirm that God’s creation is good, and that includes our bodily selves.
 This is not unrelated to the question about baptism because the sacraments are applied to bodies.
 God created us as bodily creatures and relates to us bodily through means of grace.
-The highest expression of this is that God was incarnated in human flesh as a Jewish male in Jesus of Nazareth, the Christ of Israel, who was designated by God as “my son, the beloved” by the God whom Jesus called Abba at his baptism.
+The highest expression of this is that God was incarnated in human flesh as a Jewish male in Jesus of Nazareth, the Christ of Israel, who was designated “my son, the beloved” by the God whom Jesus called Abba at his baptism.
 The Spirit who descended like a dove is the bond between the Father and the Son.
 This Jesus was crucified, buried, and raised from the dead.
-In Holy Baptism we are immersed into Christ’s death and resurrection (Romans 6:3-5).
-We shall be raised bodily, as Christ was, with a glorified body.
+In Holy Baptism we are immersed (buried) into Christ’s death and resurrection (Romans 6:3-5).
+We shall be raised bodily, as Christ was, with a glorified body, as Christ has.

 We must acknowledge that the church has not always given a clear proclamation of a positive theology of the body and of human sexuality throughout its history.
 In the early Christian struggles with the gnostic devaluation of the material creation, the theological affirmations of Clement of Alexandria and Irenaeus of Lyons about the goodness of God’s creation did not always hold.
 If you want to read about the views of the ancient church fathers and the attitudes of Christians of antiquity when it comes to teachings and practices about the human body and human sexuality, admittedly over and against the pagan world, the best study is the classic work by Peter Brown, The Body and Society: Men, Women, and Sexual Renunciation in Early Christianity, Twentieth Anniversary Edition with a New Introduction (New York: Columbia University Press, 1988, 2008).